astoreyai/ai_scientist/tutorials/02_literature_review/README.md

   High risk:        2 (5%)
 ```

-**✓ Checkpoint**: Most studies should be "Low" or "Some concerns" (exclude "High risk" in sensitivity analysis).
+**Checkpoint**: Most studies should be "Low" or "Some concerns" (exclude "High risk" in sensitivity analysis).

 ---